 We maintain a tax-qualified 401(k) retirement plan.
-Most of our U.S. employees, other than certain qualified real estate agents having the status of independent contractors under Internal Revenue Code Section 3508, are eligible to participate in this plan.
+Most of our U.S. employees, other than certain qualified real estate agents having the status of independent contractors under Internal Revenue Code Section 3508 and non-plan electing unions, are eligible to participate in this plan.
 The 401(k) plan provides for participant contributions as well as a company match.
 A participant is allowed to contribute to the 401(k) plan from 1% to 75% of his or her compensation, subject to limits imposed by applicable law.
-Participants are entitled to invest up to 25% of their 401(k) account balance in shares of our common stock, except that participants may not have more than 25% of their plan assets allocated to our common stock installments over five years, with the first installment being paid on July 15 of the calendar year following the year in which the participant's separation from service occurs.
+Participants are entitled to invest up to 25% of their 401(k)account balance in shares of our common stock, except that participants may not have more than 25% of their plan assets allocated to our common stock as measured at any year-end.
+As of December 31, 2018, Mr. Durburg participated in our GOC Bonus Plan prior to becoming an executive officer and a Section 16 officer on August 17, 2018, when he was promoted to serve as our Global Chief Operating Officer.
+After obtaining that status, he became a participant in our EBP, and no longer participates in the GOC Bonus Plan.
+We describe Mr. Durburg's targeted and actual annual performance awards under the GOC Bonus Plan and the EBP in greater detail under "Mr. Durburg's Annual Performance Awards During 2018" on page 42.

+paid on July 15 of the calendar year following the year in which the participant's separation from service occurs.

 Deferred account balances accrue interest, and that interest is credited quarterly.
 The rate of interest is determined by the DCP Committee from time to time.
-In 2016, deferred account balances accrued interest at an annualized rate of 4.0% for the period from January 1, 2016 through March 31, 2016, 3.9% for the period from April 1, 2016 through June 30, 2016, 3.6% for the period from July 1, 2016 through September 30, 2016 and 3.3% for the period from October 1, 2016 through December 31, 2016, which represents a rate equal to the average quarterly Moody's Seasoned AAA corporate bond yield for the prior quarter.
+In 2018, deferred account balances accrued interest at an annualized rate of 3.56% for the period from January 1, 2018 through March 31, 2018, 3.75% for the period from April 1, 2018 through June 30, 2018, 3.94% for the period from July 1, 2018 through September 30, 2018 and 1.05% for the period from October 1, 2018 through December 31, 2018, which represents a rate equal to the average quarterly Moody's Seasoned AAA corporate bond yield for the prior quarter.
 The DCP is an unfunded plan and is intended to comply both with the requirements of Section 409A of the Internal Revenue Code of 1986, as amended, and with the Employee Retirement Income Security Act of 1974, as amended.